 While dealing with a loved one’s schizophrenia can be difficult, there are ways to help guide them on the road to recovery.
 Here are five essential care tips for older loved ones with schizophrenia.

 1. Understand What They’re Experiencing

-Hallucinations, voices, talking nonsense, and funny ideas – these things may seem unbelievable to most of us.
+Hallucinations, voices, confusing conversation, and odd ideas – these things may seem unbelievable to most of us.
 However, they can be very real, and even terrifying to the person who experiences them.

 2. Work With the Doctor

 Once the doctor has given the proper diagnosis, they will recommend the best treatment options for schizophrenia.
 Medication is not the only method for treating schizophrenia.
 In fact, there are plenty of options to help manage the symptoms, such as: